Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Statistical Model and Properties of Joint Objective

 \section{Statistical Model and Properties of Joint Objective}

-Penalties in learning formulations have underlying statistical assumptions.
-In this section we first review the relationship between penalties and corresponding residual distributions.
-We then use this relationship to develop a {joint} maximum likelihood approach for {model and} shape parameter inference, and characterize properties of the resulting objective function.
+To formulate a learning problem over spaces of penalties, we first review the relationship between penalties and corresponding residual distributions.
+We then use this relationship to develop a {joint} formulation for {model and} shape parameter inference, and characterize properties of the resulting objective function.